| The Internet: Hooked on Graphics By: Jennifer Wu, SNN ReporterRoncalli Central High

 they moved into another part of the presentation focusing on

 layers, retouching and yet more tools.
+As the participants began to

 get a feel' for Adobe and how it operated, the group experimented